MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center-creators.md

 <!-- greg: Need sep articles for Creators & ID? -->

-## Prerequisite: Become a Creator or an ID@Xbox partner
+## Prerequisite: Become a Creator

    > [!IMPORTANT]
    > Prerequisite steps for Creators:
-   > * If you aren't already in the Creators Program, join the Creators Program.
+   > Create a Dev Account (also called a Partner Center account).
-   > To join the Creators Program, right-click the following link and then click **Open in new window**: [Xbox Live Creators Program](https://www.xbox.com/developers/creators-program).
+   > To create a Dev Account, right-click the following link and then click **Open in new window**: [Create a Partner Center account](https://docs.microsoft.com/partner-center/mpn-create-a-partner-center-account).
    > Follow the instructions at that site.

 <!--===========================================================-->
 ## 1. Create a new app